-Figure 3.
-The effect of PAI-1-DP on the expression of VEGF, VEGF-R1, VEGF-R2 in the placenta of preeclampsia mouse models.
-The percent of protein measured in these experiments are shown as the mean.
-The results were normalized to the W.T. where the W.T was 100.
-In addition, comparisons were made between mice who developed preeclampsia but were not treated with the inhibitor (N.T).
-(A) The effect of PAI-1-DP on the expression of VEGF, in the mouse model of preeclampsia.
-(B) effect of PAI-1-DP on the expression of VEGF-R1, in the mouse model of preeclampsia.
-(C) The effect of PAI-1-DP on the expression of VEGF-R2 in the mouse model of preeclampsia.

-3.2 Expression of pro-inflammatory cytokines IL-6, TNF-α and the receptors: sTNFR1 and sTNFR2:
+Expression of pro-inflammatory cytokines IL-6 and TNF-α and the receptors sTNFR1 and sTNFR2

-IL-6: Experimental mice that developed signs of preeclampsia and were not treated with PAI-1-DP, showed an increase in IL-6, compared to W.T. mice, that did not develop any signs of preeclampsia.
-In comparison to the experimental mice without treatment, experimental mice treated with PAI-1-DP, showed an additional increase in the level of IL-6.
-In W.T. mice the normal level of IL-6 was 100%.
-In experimental mice without treatment, the level of IL-6 was 45% while the experimental mice with treatment, the level of IL-6 was 163.8%, as seen in figure 4.
+IL-6.
+Experimental mice that developed signs of preeclampsia and were not treated with PAI-1-DP showed an increase in IL-6 compared to W.T. mice that did not develop any signs of preeclampsia.
+In comparison to the experimental mice without treatment, experimental mice treated with PAI-1-DP showed an additional increase in the level of IL-6.
+In W.T. mice, the normal level of IL-6 was 100%.
+In experimental mice without treatment, the level of IL-6 was 45%, while in the experimental mice with treatment, the level of IL-6 was 163.8%, as seen in Figure 4.
+[FIGURE 4 NEAR HERE]

-TNF-α: Experimental mice that developed signs of preeclampsia and were not treated with PAI-1-DP, demonstrate a greater increase in the level of IL-6, compared to W.T. mice that do not develop any signs of preeclampsia.
-In comparison to untreated experimental mice, experimental mice treated with PAI-1-DP, showed an additional increase in the level of TNF-α.
-In W.T. mice the normal level of TNF-α was 100%.
-In untreated experimental mice, the level of TNF-α was 181.9% and the treated experimental mice, the level of TNF-α was 239.7%, as seen in figure 5.
+TNF-α.
+Experimental mice that developed signs of preeclampsia and were not treated with PAI-1-DP demonstrated a greater increase in the level of IL-6 compared to W.T. mice that did not develop any signs of preeclampsia.
+In comparison to untreated experimental mice, experimental mice treated with PAI-1-DP showed an additional increase in the level of TNF-α.
+In W.T. mice, the normal level of TNF-α was 100%.
+In untreated experimental mice, the level of TNF-α was 181.9%, and in the treated experimental mice, the level of TNF-α was 239.7%, as seen in Figure 5.

-sTNF-R1, sTNF-R2: In parallel with the assay for the level of TNF-α, the levels of its two soluble receptors was examined: sTNF-R1 and sTNF-R2.
-The level of sTNF-R1 shows a slight decrease, compared to the normal level found in the W.T. strain.
-In treated experimental mice, after the addition of PAI-1-DP, the level remains the same, compared to untreated experimental mice.
-The level of sTNF-R2 in the untreated experimental mice, is similar the normal levels that exist in the W.T. strain.
-In treated experimental mice after the addition of PAI-1-DP, there is no change in this receptor compared to the untreated experimental mice and the W.T. mice.
-The level of sTNF-R1 in untreated experimental mice was 89.5% and the level in the treated experimental mice was 91.73%.
-The level of the receptor sTNF-R2 in untreated experimental mice was 103.65% and the level in the treated experimental mice was 109.2% as seen in figure 5.
+sTNF-R1 and sTNF-R2.
+In parallel with the assay for the level of TNF-α, the levels of its two soluble receptors were examined: soluble tumor necrosis factor receptors 1 and 2 (sTNF-R1 and sTNF-R2).
+The level of sTNF-R1 showed a slight decrease compared to the normal level found in the W.T. strain.
+In treated experimental mice, after the addition of PAI-1-DP, the level remained the same compared to untreated experimental mice.
+The level of sTNF-R2 in the untreated experimental mice was similar to the normal levels in the W.T. strain.
+In treated experimental mice after the addition of PAI-1-DP, there was no change in this receptor compared to the untreated experimental mice and the W.T. mice.
+The level of sTNF-R1 in untreated experimental mice was 89.5%, and the level in the treated experimental mice was 91.73%.
+The level of sTNF-R2 in untreated experimental mice was 103.65%, and the level in the treated experimental mice was 109.2%, as seen in Figure 5.
+[FIGURE 5 NEAR HERE]